 At Bobocha Siladen we aim to lessen any negative impact on the environment in every aspect of our business, from our building materials to what we serve on your plate.
-We use recycled or eco-friendly materials to build our cottages, we use energy saving appliances wherever possible, and we aim on incorporating solar energy through the resort within the next 12 months.
+We use recycled or eco-friendly materials to build our villas, we use energy saving appliances wherever possible, and we aim on incorporating solar energy through the resort within the next 12 months.
 We have large water tanks used to collect rainwater that is then filtered for use in our bathrooms as well as watering the garden when necessary.
 We also use locally sourced produce in the kitchen, ideally anything we can grow in our own garden or sustainably fish out of the sea ourselves to lessen our carbon footprint.

 At Bobocha Siladen we also try to ensure we use energy saving appliances with a low wattage output, for example all our light bulbs are LED and use less than 3 watts of power.
 The exception to this is our air conditioning units, which are the single highest power consumers in the resort.
 With the introduction of solar energy at our resort in the next 12 months we aim to reduce the negative impact of this luxury in time.